cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 that exposes only the behavior that is useful to higher-level protocols, without leaking curve-related details and pitfalls.

-The only operations exposed by each abstract group are decoding, encoding, equality, a one-way map, addition, negation, and the derived subtraction and (multi-)scalar multiplication.
+Each abstract group exposes a number of interfaces, including: decoding, encoding, equality, addition, negation, and the derived subtraction and (multi-)scalar multiplication.
+Each abstract group also exposes a deterministic function to derive an abstract element from a fixed-length byte string.
+A description of each of these operations is below.

 Decoding is a function from byte strings to abstract elements with built-in validation, so that only the canonical encodings of valid